Travel-Related Gifts They’ll Love Receiving this 2022 Holiday Season

 No matter the holiday or celebration, gifts tied in with travel are always welcome.
 They are appropriate for Christmas, Hannukah, birthdays, anniversaries, graduations, and retirements.
 And they’re great for a recipient doing anything from a weekend camping trip to a six-month around-the-world cruise.

 As the world continues to open up, the pent-up demand for travel is bursting at the seams, making people anxious to book vacations for 2022 and 2023.
 What better time to gift a travel-related present?
-I’ve put together five ideas.
+I’ve put together a holiday gift guide with five ideas.
 Whether from one person or several people, these gifts may check off someone on your shopping list.

 Candle scents can invoke memories and feelings.
 Some of my favorite “travel scents” from Yankee Candles are Mediterranean Breeze, Catching Rays, Poolside Oasis, Turquoise Sky, and Seaside Woods.
 You can support smaller businesses by looking for candles in a local candle shop, on Etsy, and nearby stores that carry Yankee Candles.